mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 One should commence the study of furuq with this work by al-Zarirani, the shaykh of al-Tufi and al-Dujayli.
 This book will serve as an excellent tool for understanding ta’lil and furuq.

 - *Taqrir al-Qawa’id* by Zayn al-Din Ibn Rajab

+- *Tabaqat al-Hanabilah* by Ibn Abi Ya'la

+Follow this up with *Dhayl Tabaqat al-Hanabilah* by Ibn Rajab and *Dhayl Tabaqat Ibn Rajab* by Ibn al-Mibrad.

 # Mastery
 - *Al-Muqni’* by Ibn Qudamah al-Maqdisi